luiscoco/AWS-EKS-MongoDB-ReplicaSet/README.md

-# AWS-EKS-MongoDB-ReplicaSet
+# How to deploy .NET 6 WebAPI to AWS EKS cluster

-## 0. Create a .NET 7 WebAPI with Visual Studio Community edition
+## 0. Create a .NET 6 WebAPI with Visual Studio Community edition

 ![image](https://github.com/luiscoco/AWS-EKS-MongoDB-ReplicaSet/assets/32194879/80bfe095-2a37-4cf0-87e5-d596d339370a)